tpm2-software/tpm2-tools/man/tpm2_checkquote.1.md

   * **-F**, **\--pcr-input-file**:

-    PCR output file, optional, records the list of PCR values that were included in the quote.
+    PCR input file, optional, records the list of PCR values that were included in the quote.

   * **-q**, **\--qualify-data**: